-Retinitis Pigmentosa (pigmentosis) is a progressive degenerative disorder of the retina that can cause a profound loss of vision.
+Retinitis Pigmentosa (pigmentosis) is a progressive degenerative disorder of the photoreceptors and/or epithelium pigment of the retina that can cause a profound loss of vision.
 Various hereditary patterns have been reported.
 This disease affects 1 out of 3700 people.

 The typical symptoms include decreased night vision and peripheral vision, usually starting in the first or second decade of life.
 Marked loss of vision occurs over many years but may develop slowly.
 The diagnosis is made by a thorough eye examination and a special test called an electroretinogram, or "ERG".

 - poor adaption in adjusting from light to dark or dark to light.

 - poor night vision

 - poor peripheral vision

 - errors in color vision in both red-green and blue-yellow ranges

 Retinitis pigmentosa is caused by rod and cone photoreceptor or retinal pigment epithelium mutations or abnormalities in the retina.

 Retinitis pigmentosa often runs in families.
 The disorder can be caused by a number of genetic defects.